Documents on Irish Foreign Policy Volume XII (1961-1965) in the news10 December 2020

 Prior to publication two pieces in The Irish Times, on cultural diplomacy and post-war emigration respectively, that touched on some of the contents of the new volume.The Irish Times also reported on some of the documents relating to the exhumation of Roger Casement and Ireland’s attempts to join the EEC, while the contents of the volume have been referenced in op-eds both there and in The Sunday Times.

-Finally, John Bowman's weekly archives programme also explored some of the topics in the volume, as reflected in RTÉ's audio archives, and the volume was also the subject of a special edition of RTÉ's Brexit Republic podcast.
+John Bowman's weekly archives programme on RTÉ Radio One also explored some of the topics in the volume, as reflected in RTÉ's audio archives, and the volume was also the subject of a special edition of RTÉ's Brexit Republic podcast.

 Documents on Irish Foreign Policy Volume XII, 1961-1965, is available now from the Royal Irish Academy.